 Be Prepared to Rise Early

 Turns out that the air is very much like the seas we travel on – they are calm in the morning making it the perfect time to fly.
-We took our first hot air balloon ride with A Grape Escape Balloon Adventure and couldn’t have asked for a better experience.
+We took our first hot air balloon ride with A Grape Escape Balloon Adventure, which was thankfully a few minutes drive from South Coast Winery Resort and Spa, and couldn’t have asked for a better experience.
 They explained everything thoroughly before the flight, including that we needed to arrive at 6am sharp.
 They had coffee and restrooms so we could stay warm while waiting for others to arrive.

 What goes up, must come down – safely.
 We shared our weight before the flight and signed a waiver.
 The weight information helped them plan the flight and how many people could go in each basket.